About Saudi Arabia

 - King Salman

-- Crown Prince Mohammad bin Naif bin Abdulaziz
+- Crown Prince Mohammad bin Salman bin Abdulaziz

 The first concrete evidence of human presence in the Arabian Peninsula dates back 15,000 to 20,000 years.
 Bands of hunter-gatherers roamed the land, living off wild animals and plants.

 As the European ice cap melted during the last Ice Age, some 15,000 years ago, the climate in the peninsula became dry.
 Vast plains once covered with lush grasslands gave way to scrubland and deserts, and wild animals vanished.
 River systems also disappeared, leaving in their wake the dry river beds (wadis) that are found in the peninsula today.

 This climate change forced humans to move into the lush mountain valleys and oases.
 No longer able to survive as hunter-gatherers, they had to develop another means of survival.
 As a result, agriculture developed – first in Mesopotamia, then the Nile River Valley, and eventually spreading across the Middle East.

 The development of agriculture brought other advances.
 Pottery allowed farmers to store food.
 Animals, including goats, cattle, sheep, horses and camels, were domesticated, and people abandoned hunting altogether.
 These advances made intensive farming possible.
 In turn, settlements became more permanent, leading to the foundations of what we call civilization – language, writing, political systems, art and architecture.